cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/zero-trust-network-access.md

  ![Device enrollment rules](../static/zero-trust-security/ztna/device-enrollment-rules.png)

-1. Enroll your device into your Teams account.
-To do that, click the WARP icon in your navigation bar, open **Settings** and select **Account > Login** with Cloudflare for Teams.
+1. Enroll your device into your Zero Trust account.
+To do that, click the WARP icon in your navigation bar, open **Settings** and select **Account > Login** with Cloudflare Zero Trust.

   ![WARP preferences](../static/zero-trust-security/ztna/warp-preferences.png)